-This guide is a practical get-ready checklist.
+Bridging loans are often used when timing matters: auction purchases, chain breaks, refurbishment projects, or short-term refinancing where a deadline is looming.
+While bridging can be faster than many mainstream routes, it rarely becomes fast by accident.
+The quickest cases are almost always those where the lender or broker receives a complete, consistent set of information early on.
+This guide is a practical preparation checklist.
 It explains what documents lenders typically ask for, why they ask for them, and how to prepare them in a way that reduces back-and-forth.
-The aim is to help you avoid the most common delays: missing documents, unclear property details, and an exit strategy that is not evidenced.
-It is general information and not personalised financial, legal, or tax advice.
+The aim is to help avoid the most common delays: missing documents, unclear property details, and an exit strategy that is not evidenced.
+It is general information only and does not constitute personalised financial, legal, or tax advice.

 At a Glance